 If you are considering starting agility training with your dog, the price of all the equipment can be daunting, but the good news is; making an obstacle course for your dog can be achieved with many odds and ends you have around the home.

-What is A Dog Agility Tunnel?
+What is a Dog Agility Tunnel?

 An agility tunnel is a fundamental obstacle in a dog agility course.
 They are usually made of vinyl material and have wire bands covering them to help the tunnel keep its shape.

-The idea is to make your dog run through it as fast as possible and to make it to the other side without you helping them.
+The idea is to make your dog run through it as fast as possible and make it to the other side without you helping them.

-Agility tunnels are a great test of speed, intelligence, and trust between you and your dog.
+Tunnels are a great test of speed, intelligence, and trust between you and your dog.

 Most agility courses have straight tunnels that go on for between 10 ft and 20 ft.
 Some tunnels are long enough to be put into an ‘S’ shape, making them more challenging for the dog to conquer.